hypercerts-org/hypercerts/contracts/README.md

 ## Setup

 Create a copy of `.env.example` and rename the copy to `.env`.
-For most of these, you can find keys in the password manager.
+If your organization already has keys, ask your admin where they are.

 - `MNEMONIC`: the seed phrase used for deploying the contract and upgrades
   - Make sure there is sufficient balance in the account for these operations